satyasaran/CropML/README.md

 ## Usage

 Open the RadimaxPaper_ML_June21.ipynb notebook in Jupyter Notebook or any compatible notebook application.
 Run the notebook cells in sequential order to execute the code and reproduce the non-invasive phenotyping analysis.
 Feel free to modify the code, experiment with different machine learning models or techniques, and explore the results.
+Other .py files are our custome library files

 Please refer to the notebook or relevant sections of the code for further details on the dataset's structure and preprocessing steps.
 ## Data
-The project's data (2018 and 2019, Raw Root lengths isotopes(15N and 13C) and) is stored in the Data folder, which contains the necessary files for the analysis.
+The project's data (2018 and 2019, Raw data) is stored in the Data folder, which contains the necessary files for the analysis.

 ## Contributing